 The number one ranked Formula Student team in the world, AMZ Racing from ETH Zurich, uses MATLAB and Simulink to run lap time simulations as a design tool for early stage concepts.Racing Lounge video podcast Fabrice Oehler presenting at the MathWorks Automotive Conference 2015 in Stuttgart

-Formula Student Germany 2015 winner, DUT Racing from TU Delft, won with a stunning score of 92302 points out of a possible 1000 points.
+Formula Student Germany 2015 winner, DUT Racing from TU Delft, won with a stunning score of 923.02 of possible 1000 points.
 They interfaced their Simulink model to their engine control unit.Racing Lounge video podcast

-Greenteam currently holds the Guinness World Record for the fastest acceleration of an electric vehicle from 0 to 100km/h by using Simulink and embedded code generation to deploy vehicle dynamics controllers onto their ECUs.Greenteam's project video
+Greenteam held the Guinness World Record in 2015 for the fastest acceleration of an electric vehicle from 0 to 100km/h by using Simulink and embedded code generation to deploy vehicle dynamics controllers onto their ECUs.Greenteam's project video

 Manthano Christian Academy takes first place in the BEST Robotics 2015 Texas regional and win's the regional Simulink Design Award by developing a Simulink model of a robot's drivetrain to determine its efficiency and maneuverability.Manthano's YouTube page Mathano's website Manthano's Facebook page